graphql/graphql-spec/spec/Section 3 -- Type System.md

 Description : StringValue

-Documentation is first-class feature of GraphQL type systems.
+Documentation is a first-class feature of GraphQL type systems.
 To ensure the documentation of a GraphQL service remains consistent with its capabilities, descriptions of GraphQL definitions are provided alongside their definitions and made available via introspection.